 HVAC&R tops earnings among Australian trade businesses

-A new report from Tradify has found that HVAC&R businesses are the most profitable among all major Australian trades.
+A new report from Tradify has found that HVAC&R businesses bring in the most revenue among all major Australian trades.

 According to the Top-Earning Trades Report – which analyses how Australian trade businesses perform in terms of revenue, quote win rates and admin approaches – the average Australian HVAC&R business earns around $1.05 million in annual revenue.